jkrems/proposal-pkg-exports/README.md

   Can we prevent it?
   Can we discourage it?
   `import 'foo/cjs'` still allows getting two copies (it's less implicit though).

+* How would imports/exports merging work when things get hoisted.

+* Call out how "browser vs. node" implementation may look like.

+* Ecosystem pressure to allow complex resolution.

 * The specifier itself can only be mapped using the `main` field to prevent collision.
 * `exports` changes the meaning of `main`: